martijnat/rice3d/README.md

 # rice3d

-Render 3d models in realtime in your terminal using just text.
+Rice3d is a command line application that draws 3d models using text and terminal escape codes.

 ![Screenshot](256color.png)